awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 ## Work with the IPv4 addresses for your instances<a name="working-with-ip-addresses"></a>

 You can assign a public IPv4 address to your instance when you launch it\.
-You can view the IPv4 addresses for your in the console through either the **Instances** page or the **Network Interfaces** page\.
+You can view the IPv4 addresses for your instance in the console through either the **Instances** page or the **Network Interfaces** page\.

 **Topics**
 + [View the IPv4 addresses](#using-instance-addressing-common)